Does Link Building Still Exist as an SEO Practice?

 The smaller the niche the more difficult is it to attract links naturally or to improve the process of getting the links.

-At the end of day link building is sometimes about
+At the end of day link building is mainly about

 - managing of contacts and relationships